j-c8778/English_Please/README.md

 # English_Please

-## This script is designed to move the mouse to 4 specified locations and click once at each location.
+## This script is designed to move the mouse to some specified locations and click once at each location while on a certain website.

 ### Build Path:
 --Pre-Alpha--